nitrictech/docs/docs/reference/python/v0/storage/bucket-file-downloadurl.md

 ---
 title: Python - bucket.file.download_url()
-description: Create a signed URL for read access to a file.
+description: Reference for Nitric's Python library - Create a signed URL for read access to a file.
 ---

 Create a signed url for read access to a file.